Lvl14Bard/Bug-Gaem-Wiki/Abilities/Knockback.md

 - **AP Cost:** 4
 - **Cooldown:** 1
 - **Range:** Melee
 - **Action:** A weak melee attack.
 Does 2 damage and pushes the enemy back one tile.
+(When used by Roboticized Atlas, it does 6 damage and pushes the enemy back five tiles.)
 # Notes
 Think of this as a weaker version of "Throw" that also does a tiny bit of damage.
 This is to give Atlas' weak attack some utility beyond the narrative idea that Atlas is old and weak.